Gear and Health

 I travelled most (but not all) of the Buffalo to Atlanta section using two seats, which made for some rough sleeping.

-Now to backtrack a bit.
-To get to the trail you'll need a shuttle unless you're really hardcore and choose to hitchhike.
-Before you leave you can find lists of people on the Internet willing to shuttle you (there are many more in the south than the north for some reason).
-The Appalachian Trail Conservancy has a good shuttle list here.
-David Miller's guide has lots of names too.
-In fact, if you have a decent guide, it should list plenty.
-If you don't have a good guide, get David Miller's ASAP.
+To backtrack a bit: to get to the trail you'll need a shuttle unless you're really hardcore and choose to hitchhike.
+Before you leave you can find lists of people on the Internet willing to shuttle you (there are more in the south than the north for some reason).
+The Appalachian Trail Conservancy has a good transportation advice, including links to information on shuttles.
+David Miller's guide has lists of names too.
+If you don't have a good guide, get David Miller's The A.T.
+Guide or the Appalachan Trail Thru-Hiker's companion.

 I took a MARTA (Metropolitan Atlanta Rapid Transit Authority — the subway/urban train system) to North Springs station (check out the MARTA map here) where I had agreed to meet Survivor Dave.
 We then huslted off to an I-Hop for breakfast and finally to the park just after 10. a.m.